 Memetic Art - Text by Anders Sandberg Crafting skillful memes, spreading them into society.
 Partially a form of hacking, partially storytelling the form also has a somewhat competitive aspect.

 Myth, Mythology - Text by M. Alan Kazlev Any ancient traditional story of archailects, superiors, powers, gods or heroes, especially one offering an explanation of some fact or phenomenon, or a story with a veiled or extended meaning, or a commonly-held belief that is untrue, or without objective foundation.
 A powerful but obscure memeticity.

 Novel - Text by M. Alan Kazlev A long prose narrative, typically describing fictional persons and events, written by and intended to entertain modosophonts.
 Such narratives became increasingly common over the course of the late Agricultural Age of Old Earth and had become strongly established by the late Industrial Age.
 Originally they were printed in ink on paper, and by the Information Age they were commonly transformed into digital media.
 Descendant forms, not always called novels, include interactive elements up to and including sims, turing agents, and so on.

-Schnizlers - Text by John B Animated/RL children's show recorded in the 3050-4025 time frame.
+Schnizlers - Text by John B Animated/RL children's show recorded from 3050 to 4025 AT.